MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/create-manage-model-driven-apps-using-code.md

 ---
-title: "Create, manage, and publish model-driven apps using code""
+title: "Create, manage, and publish model-driven apps using code"
-description: "Learn about how to create, manage, and publish model-driven apps using code in Power Apps.""
+description: "Learn about how to create, manage, and publish model-driven apps using code in Power Apps."
 author: caburk
 ms.author: caburk
 ms.date: 04/01/2022